Hakimbek/my-spring-framework-notes/2_Dependency_Injection/README.md

 ## Dependency Injection by Constructor
 We can inject the dependency by constructor.
 The `<constructor-arg>` subelement of `<bean>` is used for constructor injection.
 Here we are going to inject

-- primitive and String-based values
+- Primitive and String-based values
 - Dependent object (contained object)
 - Collection values etc.

 ## Dependency Injection by setter method
 We can inject the dependency by setter method also.
 The `<property>` subelement of `<bean>` is used for setter injection.
 Here we are going to inject

-- primitive and String-based values
+- Primitive and String-based values
 - Dependent object (contained object)
 - Collection values etc.